How does pollution affect exercise?

 Any final words of advice?

 People need to pay attention to their environment and consider pollution when training.
-It’s not about running inside on a treadmill instead—it’s about reducing long-term exposure and staying healthy in general.
+It’s not about running inside on a treadmill; instead—it’s about reducing long-term exposure and staying healthy.

-Exercise can be beneficial, but some things come with it that people need to be aware of and don’t fully understand yet.
-Knowing more will help us figure out how we might best protect athletes from getting the most out of their workouts while avoiding unnecessary health risks from things like pollution.
+Exercise can be beneficial, but there are some risks associated with it that people need to be aware of and don’t fully understand yet.
+Knowing more will help us figure out how to best protect athletes from getting the most out of their workouts while avoiding unnecessary health risks from things like pollution.